Tarot Reading at the End of the World

 as a wolf.
 I laid my hand

 in clay pots, the stilled heart

 All will turn, in time.

 a black hole pulse of light.

-Conor Scruton lives in Milwaukee, where he teaches English and researches ghost stories.
-His work has appeared in Salamander, CutBank, apt, and other journals.
-He is an incoming poetry editor of cream city review.
+Conor Scruton lives in Milwaukee, where they teach English and research ghost stories.
+Their work has appeared in Salamander, CutBank, apt, and other journals.
+They are an incoming poetry editor of cream city review.